 AllSaints’ Code of Conduct and Ethical Trading Initiative

 We use this code to outline the minimum requirements that all direct first-tier product suppliers must uphold in relation to their workers such as employment being freely chosen, no harsh or inhumane treatment of workers, and ensuring that child labour is not used.
 This code is based on the Ethical Trading Initiative (ETI) Base Code, which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice.
 The code is contained in our Supplier Manual.

 This is also contained in our Supplier Manual.
-It specifically prohibits any direct first-tier supplier of AllSaints’ products from sourcing its cotton from Uzbekistan where there is a significant risk of modern slavery.
-AllSaints is committed to not knowingly sourcing Uzbek cotton for the manufacture of any of our products until the Government of Uzbekistan ends the practice of forced child and adult labour in its cotton sector.
+It specifically prohibits any direct first-tier supplier of AllSaints’ products from sourcing its cotton from regions where there is a significant risk of modern slavery.
+AllSaints is committed to not knowingly sourcing cotton for the manufacture of any of our products where we believe there is a high risk of exploitation or the use of forced labour.

 VERIFICATION: AUDITING AND PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 As part of our initiative to identify and mitigate risk within our product supply chain, we undertake the following activities: